frequency-chain/docs/pages/Basics/Messages.md

 Message replies to off-chain messages are recorded in response to the initial message, in which case message ordering is canonical.

 ## Retrieving from the Chain
-Messages may be retrieved from the chain by calling the pointer message location of the IPFS `SchemaId`.
+Messages metadata is on-chain and thus always available.
+Messages payloads may exist either on chain or off chain.
+On-chain Messages payloads are always available and may be fetched for immediate processing as the message content is on chain.
+Messages with off-chain payloads contain pointers to an off-chain location such as IPFS.
+These off-chain Messages payloads may may be retrieved from the chain by calling the pointer message location of the IPFS `SchemaId`.
-IPFS messages retrieved from the chain generally would be fetched for the purpose of getting the IPFS location for a batch file and then retrieving that file for processing.
-On-chain messages retrieved from the chain may be fetched for immediate processing as the message content is on chain.

 ## Paying for Messages